How to Win the Stock Market Game: Cracking the Code

 • What is going on?
 Why is the market dropping?
 It’s only a pullback; I will not fall for this game again.

-• There you go; I knew it was going to turn around.
-I should have put more into the market.
+• There you go.
+I knew it would turn around, and I should have put more into the market.

 • It’s going down again.
 Opportunity is knocking, and it’s time to load up.